Automated Tests

 Watching the test run

-Running the tests locally with npm run wdio-local
+Running the tests locally (For example, with npm run wdio-local

 Running the upgrade e2e test locally